Let’s look at the Bank Of England: the largest interest rate hike in years and how it affects you and your money.

 The rate that you get on the money in your savings account should start to creep up.

-However, it won’t increase by enough to stop you feeling the impact of inflation.
+However, it won’t increase enough to stop you feeling the impact of inflation.
 Rates are likely to still be lower than the inflation rate.
 Nonetheless, an increase can help a little!

-Annuity rates are also going up:
+Annuity rates are also going up.

 If you’re coming to retirement and need a guaranteed income for life, then you’re in luck.
 Annuity rates are on the rise.